-13.4.5.15 Underground parking is preferred, however, where above grade parking structures are permitted they will be screened in such a manner that vehicles are not visible from public view and have appropriate directional signage to the structure.
+13.4.5.14 Underground parking is preferred, however, where above grade parking structures are permitted they will be screened in such a manner that vehicles are not visible from public view and have appropriate directional signage to the structure.
 Along prominent streets, parking structures should be screened by buildings that incorporate a mix of uses between the parking structure and the street.

-13.4.5.16 Limited surface parking will be permitted to accommodate matters such as accessibility parking spaces, car-share spaces and pick-up/dropoff point delivery services.
+13.4.5.15 Limited surface parking will be permitted to accommodate matters such as accessibility parking spaces, car-share spaces and pick-up/drop-off areas for point delivery services.

-13.4.5.17 Where surface parking is permitted its impact should be minimized by being located at the rear or side of buildings, by using screening and employing low impact development techniques, and by providing pedestrian amenities, where appropriate.
+13.4.5.16 Where surface parking is permitted its impact should be minimized by being located at the rear or side of buildings, by using screening and employing low impact development techniques, and by providing pedestrian amenities, where appropriate.